FINALLY - the Truth about Plastics & the Environment

 Do Plastics Really Last Forever?

 Degradation and degradability are topics that frequently come up when discussing plastics.
 What does the layperson really know about this though?
 We’ve been told that plastics take several hundred or thousands of years to degrade.
 That’s what we see on the web and on social media anyway.
 Therefore, it might surprise you to learn that scientists have studied the topic in tremendous detail for decades and they know, with certainty, that the exact opposite is true.
+There are no scientific articles proving that plastics last hundreds of years and hundreds proving that they do not.
+The idea that plastics do not degrade is utter fiction.
+In fact, the plastics industry spends billions of dollars per year on stabilizers to help slow down the degradation of plastic materials.

 Think about your own experiences with plastics and you will realize that you know it too.
 In my garden is a trampoline with a plastic surround.
 After two years outdoors the polypropylene plastic faded from blue to white and disintegrated completely.
 I had to buy a new one.
 Many of us remember the original plastic garden chairs that would turn white due to micro-cracks on the surface and shortly afterwards, the legs would snap off.
 There are plenty of other examples.
 We all know that plastics degrade rapidly, so when a so-called “environmentalist” tells us that they last a thousand years, we should recall our own experiences and reject their absurd claims.